sylvanld-templates/python-api/README.md

-# python-api
+# Python FastAPI

-> Python RESTful API using FastAPI
+> Python self-documented REST API using FastAPI

+For more information, please refer to the [documentation](https://templates.sylvan.ovh/python-fastapi).